Compile

 The concept of compiling dates back to the early days of computing.
 The first compilers were developed in the 1950s, with notable examples such as the A-0 System, created by Grace Hopper.
 This early compiler was designed to translate mathematical formulas into machine code.
 As programming languages evolved, so too did the compilers that supported them.
 The introduction of languages like FORTRAN and COBOL in the 1960s marked significant advancements in compiler technology, enabling developers to write more complex and powerful applications.

-Related: Lookup
+Related: Path

 As the tech industry continued to evolve, so did the compilers.
 The rise of object-oriented programming languages in the 1980s, such as C++ and Java, required even more sophisticated compilation techniques.
 These advancements included just-in-time (JIT) compilation, which allows code to be compiled on-the-fly during execution, improving performance for dynamic applications.
 Today, modern compilers are equipped with advanced optimization techniques and can handle a variety of programming paradigms, including functional and concurrent programming.